 Consider the kind of tea drinker you are

 To many of us, there’s only one way to enjoy a good cup brew: black tea, with milk.
-English breakfast tea, Earl Grey, Assam, Ceylon and Darjeeling are all popular types of black tea.
+English breakfast tea, Earl Grey, Assam, Ceylon (present-day Sri Lanka) and Darjeeling are all popular types of black tea.
 Black tea does contain caffeine, but less than the equivalent of a coffee.

 Therefore, it’s a great drink to kick-start your engines on a floundering afternoon while avoiding the mania that sometimes accompanies too much caffeine!

-Of course, it’s also the Queen’s favourite beverage.
+Of course, it’s also the Queen’s favorite beverage.
 So if you’re looking to channel your inner majesty, classic English breakfast is the way forward.

 Mythbuster: White tea is not just black tea with milk added.
 Tea aficionados will have you promptly removed if you make that blunder at a high-tea party.

 The most common varieties of white tea are Silver Needle, White Peony, Long Life Eyebrow, and Tribute Eyebrow.
 We haven’t made those last two up, we promise.

 White tea is known to be the least processed of all teas.
 The rawer form of the tea means it retains most of its antioxidants, making white tea super healthy as well as exceedingly delicious.
 White tea contains on average 15-20mg of caffeine per cup, so it’s ultra-safe if you’re a little sensitive.

 Being both the new kid on the scene and as old as time, green tea is a favorite among many tea-sippers.
 Thought to have metabolic-boosting properties and a fair punch of antioxidants, this potent bitter brew has gained quite the reputation.

 Due to its caffeine content of 40-50mg per cup, green tea can be a great substitute for your morning coffee, too.